+Not so in IT:

-By contrast, there are literally hundreds of thousands of IT analyst reports from the top 80 firms published each year.
-The problems of harvesting this content and related content from these analysts have increased over the last decade.
-An IT analyst will have published reports available from his firm, but will also participate in the "IT Analyst Social Web" with a blog available as an identified URL, a Twitter account, and may moderate a LinkedIn group.
-He or she may be giving conference presentations which are posted to a slide sharing service like SlideShare.
-Tracking any one of the hundreds of IT analysts could easily involve integration of five sources.
-And lastly, just to make the problem harder, the analyst may be interviewed by trade journals and the business media and be providing quotes to the press on new developments.
+• There are literally hundreds of thousands of IT analyst reports from the top 80 firms published each year.
+Tracking any one of the hundreds of IT analysts authoring these reports could easily involve integration of five sources from the "IT Analyst Social Web," as well as trade journals and business media.

-In addition, there are hundreds of news sites dedicated to covering the IT industry.
+- There are hundreds of news sites dedicated to covering the IT industry.
 These trade sites are deep repositories of industry expertise.
-Lastly, there is extensive coverage of the IT industry in general business news sources such as Reuters.

-Companies post a lot of competitively interesting information on their websites: Product specifications, customer case studies, financial press releases, and more.
-It may be useful to employ a directed web crawl to index and make searchable a long collection of competitors' websites, embedding this functionality in the strategic research portal.

-White papers are another source of market intelligence that is often very informative.
+And there is extensive coverage of the IT industry in general business news sources such as Reuters. - Companies post a lot of competitively interesting information on their websites: Product specifications, customer case studies, financial press releases, and more. - White papers are another source of market intelligence that is often very informative.
 Unique to the IT Industry, many companies publish at least a public version of their product roadmaps and technical strategies in the form of white papers.
-In these white papers the solutions vendors describe their technical vision, why they think their approach is advantageous over the technologies used by their competitors, and hint at their future directions.

-Government databases can in some cases be useful for strategic research.
-For example, the SEC filings for a company may contain discussions of business strategy.

-Another source of market intelligence is the sales force.
+In these white papers the solutions vendors describe their technical vision, why they think their approach is advantageous over the technologies used by their competitors, and hint at their future directions. - Government databases can in some cases be useful for strategic research.
+For example, the SEC filings for a company may contain discussions of business strategy. - Another source of market intelligence is the sales force.
 An IT company's sales force will often hear about competitive moves before anyone else.
-While this factor is not a big influence on things like new products, which are likely to be announced formally or rumored early by IT analyst and journalists, it can be a factor for marketing and sales campaigns and promotions.

-Lastly, even in IT firms, not all strategic research originates with third parties.
-Significant market intelligence is generated by the market intelligence staffs in the business areas of an IT company.
-Often, this research is in the form of synthesis of the outside research.
-At a large IT firm, there may be hundreds or even thousands of market intelligence professionals, product managers, competitive intelligence analysts, key account team members, and marketing managers synthesizing strategic research and putting it into the company's perspective.
+While this factor is not a big influence on things like new products, which are likely to be announced formally or rumored early by IT analyst and journalists, it can be a factor for marketing and sales campaigns and promotions. - Lastly, at a large IT firm, there may be hundreds or even thousands of market intelligence professionals, product managers, competitive intelligence analysts, key account team members, and marketing managers synthesizing strategic research and putting it into the company's perspective.
 These syntheses can be invaluable to other employees.

-CUSTOMERS BUY AND READ THE SAME MARKET RESEARCH THAT INFORMATION TECHNOLOGY SOLUTION VENDORS BUY AND READ
+Customer Buy and Read the Same Market Research as the IT Solution Vendors Do